-Since 1968, the NTMA Training Centers of Southern California has prepared and furthered the skills of nearly 75,000 men and women for careers in the tooling, machining, and manufacturing industry.
+Since 1968, NTMA Machinist Career College (formerly NTMA Training Centers) has prepared and furthered the skills of nearly 80,000 men and women for careers in the tooling, machining, and manufacturing industry.
 The Los Angeles Chapter National Tooling and Machining Association (LA/NTMA) Training Center was founded as a Trust in Boyle Heights, County of Los Angeles, California, in 1968.
 In 1982, the LA/NTMA Training Centers of Southern California moved to Norwalk.
 To respond to the increasing demand for skilled machinists in the Inland Empire, an additional satellite facility was opened in Ontario in 1999.
 In 1999, to better reflect the geographic reach of the Training Centers, the name was changed to the NTMA Training Centers of Southern California (NTMA Training Centers).

-Since December 1985, the NTMA Training Centers have been approved to operate by the Bureau for Private Postsecondary Education (BPPE) in compliance with state standards as set forth in the Ed. code.
-BPPE currently approves the NTMA Santa Fe Springs Training Center location as a Main Campus and Ontario as Satellite Site.
+Since December 1985, NTMA Machinist Career College has been approved to operate by the Bureau for Private Postsecondary Education (BPPE) in compliance with state standards as set forth in the Ed. code.
+BPPE currently approves the NTMA Santa Fe Springs

+Training Center location as a Main Campus.
 The institution was granted accreditation by the Accrediting Commission of Career Schools & Colleges (ACCSC) in 2001 for the Machinist Training Program.
-On August 5, 2013, the main campus moved to our new location at 12131 Telegraph Road, Santa Fe Springs, Los Angeles County, California.
-This new two-story training center occupies 42,000 square feet located conveniently between the 91, 5, and 605 freeways.
+On August 5, 2013, the main campus moved to our new ocation at 12131 Telegraph Road, Santa Fe Springs, Los Angeles County, California.
+This new two-story campus occupies 42,000 square feet and is located conveniently between the 91, 5, and 605 freeways.